Bikepacking Across Washington On The Cross Washington Mountain Bike Route

 Things I Would Do Differently Next Time

 As with most big adventures, there are usually a few things you’d do differently ‘next time’.
-While our Cross-Washington Mountain Bike trip went incredibly smoothly and we had great weather, here a few reflections and perhaps suggestions for your trip:
+While our bike across Washington state went incredibly smoothly and we had great weather, here are a few reflections and perhaps suggestions for your trip:

 1. Ditch the rear panniers

 While it was nice to pack for comfort (and we definitely did!) next time I go on a long bikepacking trip I’ll try to leave the panniers at home if possible.
 For this cross-Washington trip, you really don’t need to carry much water or food at one time, so it’s definitely feasible to just have a handlebar roll, frame bag, seat post bag, a hydration pack, and maybe some top tube bags.